kwleonov/E-commerce/README.md

   - methods:
     - *add_product* - add the product to list of Category's products
 - *read_json* - the function reads a list of Categories from a json file
+- *CategoryIter* - the class for get a product from a category
+  - methods:
+    - *get_product* - return an item from the category's products